Transport and entanglement growth in long-range random Clifford circuits

-Considering ${\cal O}(0) = X_{L/2}$, we plot $\rho(\ell,t) = \sum_{\sigma} \rho_\sigma(\ell,t)$ in Fig.\ \ref{Fig::LC}, which can be seen as a measure for the out-of-time-ordered correlator between operators at sites $\ell$ and $L/2$ \cite{Xu2022}.
-The emerging light cones in Fig.\ \ref{Fig::LC} provide an upper bound for the dynamics of entanglement studied in Fig.\ \ref{fig:entanglement}.
-Several comments are in order.
-For circuits without conservation law [Figs.\ \ref{Fig::LC}~(a),(b)], we observe a linear light cone for $\alpha = 5$, while a power-law light cone emerges for $\alpha = 2.5$, in agreement with the phase diagram for long-range systems obtained in \cite{Zhou2020}.
-Correspondingly, we find $\rho_\text{tot}(t)\propto t$ at $\alpha = 5$ and faster growth for smaller $\alpha$ [Fig.\ \ref{Fig::LC}~(c)], see \cite{SuppMat} for further details.
-Moreover, the bulk of the light cone is fully scrambled with $\rho(\ell,t) \to 3/4$ and $\rho_\sigma(t)/\rho_\text{tot}(t) \approx 1/3$ [insets in Fig.\ \ref{Fig::LC}~(c)], where $\rho_\sigma(t) = \sum_\ell \rho_\sigma(\ell,t)$ is the Pauli-component resolved support.
-Next, turning to U$(1)$-symmetric gates, the behavior of $\rho(\ell,t)$ changes drastically [Figs.\ \ref{Fig::LC}~(d),(e)].
-Namely, operator spreading is significantly slower and is found to resemble the transport behavior of the conserved quantity [cf.\ Eq.\ \eqref{Eq::Levy}], with a diffusive (superdiffusive) light cone for $\alpha = 5$ ($\alpha = 2.5$), also reflected in the growth of $\rho_\text{tot}(t)$ [Fig.\ \ref{Fig::LC}~(f)].
-This can be understood due to the inhomogeneous composition of the operator string ${\cal O}(t)$ in U$(1)$-symmetric circuits: Focusing on $\alpha = 5$, we find $\rho_z(t) \propto t^{1/2}$, while $\rho_{x,y}(t) = \text{const.}$, such that $\rho_{x,y}(t)/\rho_\text{tot}(t) \propto t^{-1/2}$ and $\rho_z(t)/\rho_\text{tot}(t) \to 1$ [inset in Fig.\ \ref{Fig::LC}~(f)].
-Thus, due to the U$(1)$-symmetric gates, ${\cal O}(t)$ will be dominated by conserved $Z$ operators \cite{SuppMat} which spread as in Fig.\ \ref{Fig::Transport}, leading to narrower light cones and constrained entanglement dynamics.
-We note that this appears to be in contrast to Haar-random circuits with conservation law, where the front of the light cone is dominated by the nonconserved operators \cite{Khemani2018}.
+Considering ${\cal O}(0) = X_{L/2}$, we plot $\rho(\ell,t) = \sum_{\sigma} \rho_\sigma(\ell,t)$ in Fig.\ \ref{Fig::LC}, which is a measure for the out-of-time-ordered correlator between operators at sites $\ell$ and $L/2$ \cite{Xu2022}.
+For circuits without conservation law [Figs.\ \ref{Fig::LC}~(a),(b)], we observe a linear light cone for $\alpha = 5$, while a power-law light cone emerges for $\alpha = 2.5$, in agreement with the phase diagram in \cite{Zhou2020}.
+Correspondingly, we find $\rho_\text{tot}(t)\propto t$ at $\alpha = 5$ and faster growth for smaller $\alpha$ [Fig.\ \ref{Fig::LC}~(c)], see also \cite{SuppMat}.
+In the bulk of the light cone, we observe full scrambling with $\rho(\ell,t) \to 3/4$ and $\rho_\sigma(t)/\rho_\text{tot}(t) \approx 1/3$ [insets in Fig.\ \ref{Fig::LC}~(c)], where $\rho_\sigma(t) = \sum_\ell \rho_\sigma(\ell,t)$ is the Pauli-component resolved support.
+Speaking differently, the interior of the light cone has reached an equilibrium distribution where local $X,Y,Z$ operators are equally likely.
+We will discuss the dynamics of the light-cone edges further below in the context of Fig.\ \ref{fig:entanglement}.

-{\it Entanglement growth.--} We now discuss entanglement dynamics in long-range Clifford circuits.
-Choosing the initial state $\ket{\psi} = \ket{\rightarrow}^{\otimes L}$, stabilized by $X_\ell$ everywhere, we calculate $S(t) = \text{rank}({\cal M}_{L/2}) - L/2$ for a half-system bipartition, where ${\cal M}_{L/2}$ denotes the stabilizer matrix restricted to the first $L/2$ sites \cite{Nahum2017, Hamma2005,Note_Mod2}.
-From this expression, it is clear that $S(t)$ depends on the collective dynamics of all $L$ stabilizers of $\ket{\psi(t)}$.
-We thus expect that the spreading of individual $X_\ell$ discussed in Fig.\ \ref{Fig::LC} provides an upper bound for the growth of $S(t)$ \cite{Nahum2017}.